carlacch/Monopoly-project/README.md

 ## Conclusion

 We tried to code this simplified version of Monopoly using the more approriate patterns for us.
 Because we were limited in time we didn't code the entire Monopoly game and didn't yet automatized the game to be able to play with the computer.
-However I hope you appreciate our effort.
-I know that our UI is **very** claqué au sol because on the console but at least it works. 🙂
+However I hope you appreciate our effort. 🙂

 #### Made by :
   * Carla CAUCHE